Land of big water

 Staying in Ranier: Ranier is the westernmost town on Rainy Lake, just across the international railway bridge that separates the Rainy River from Rainy Lake.
 A paved bicycle trail connects it to International Falls, three miles away.
 A short boardwalk is lined with shops, a boat launch and a pleasant sand swimming beach.

-Camping: All sites in Voyageurs National Park are reached by boat only and are first-come, first-served.
-Permits are free and available at visitors centers.
-Tent sites are quite cushy, with docks, tent pads, metal food lockers, picnic tables and privies.
+Sites are quite cushy, with tent pads, metal food lockers, picnic tables and privies.
 Campsites are marked for houseboats only or tent use only.
+Most have docks; some have small beaches.

 Dining: On a fine day, eat outdoors at Sha-Sha Resort, on a series of patios overlooking Rainy Lake.
 In downtown International Falls, the Coffee Landing is a friendly spot with good sandwiches.